Talking to a Friend Isn't the Same as Therapy

 People who make contact because I integrate tend to be those who have had previous therapy.
 People often tell me that CBT helped for a couple of months, but then they found themselves back where they started.
 This makes sense to me as we can't think our way out of tricky feelings – CBT doesn't pay enough attention to the troublesome feelings.
 Working through these feelings, beneath the thoughts, is an important part of the work.

-Some have come to me in the wake of an analytic approach have found the silence from the therapist unhelpful or at worst quite punishing.
+Some have come to me in the wake of an analytic approach having found the silence from the therapist unhelpful or at worst quite punishing.
 I've also heard people describe a real frustration that they weren't offered 'here and now' tools, such as anxiety management.
 I advertise the fact I don't sit in silence.

 What's your typical first contact?